Periods of Drinfeld modules and local shtukas with complex multiplication: Introduction

-$A$-motives generalize Anderson's \emph{$t$-motives} \cite{Anderson86} and Drinfeld modules.
-An $A$-motive has various cohomology realizations, for example the \emph{de Rham realization} $\Koh^1_\dR(\ulM,K):=\sigma^*M/\CJ\cdot\sigma^*M$ and for each maximal ideal $v\subset A$ a \emph{$v$-adic \'etale realization} $\Koh^1_v(\ulM,A_v)$ where $A_v$ is the $v$-adic completion of $A$; see Definition~\ref{dualTatemodule} below.
+After this vague sketch let us give more details and precise definitions in order to formulate our main results.
+We start by introducing the cohomology realizations of an $A$-motive $\ulM$ over $K$.
+First of all, there is the \emph{de Rham realization} $\Koh^1_\dR(\ulM,K):=\sigma^*M/\CJ\cdot\sigma^*M$ and for each maximal ideal $v\subset A$ a \emph{$v$-adic \'etale realization} $\Koh^1_v(\ulM,A_v)$ where $A_v$ is the $v$-adic completion of $A$; see Definition~\ref{dualTatemodule} below.
 We let $Q_v$ be the fraction field of $A_v$, and we let $Q_\infty$ be the $\infty$-adic completion of $Q$ and $\BC_\infty$ be the completion of a fixed algebraic closure of $Q_\infty$.
 We fix a $Q$-embedding $Q^\alg\into\BC_\infty$ and consider the base extension of $\ulM$ to $\BC_\infty$.
-There is a notion of $\ulM$ being \emph{uniformizable} and a uniformizable $\ulM$ has a \emph{Betti realization} $\Koh^1_\Betti(\ulM,A)$ . \comment{Add references to [HJ16] in the submitted version.} These realizations are related by period isomorphisms
+There is a notion of $\ulM$ being \emph{uniformizable} and a uniformizable $\ulM$ has a \emph{Betti realization} $\Koh^1_\Betti(\ulM,A)$; see \cite[\S\,3.5]{HartlJuschka}.
+These realizations are related by period isomorphisms